 Etravirine can cause serious, life-threatening side effects.
 These include severe rash and allergic reactions.

-Contact your health care provider right away if you have a rash.
+Contact your health care provider right away if you get a rash.
 Stop taking etravirine and contact your health care provider or get medical help right away if you have a rash along with any of the following symptoms: